pivotal/docs-tap/learning-center/workshop-content/building-an-image.hbs.md

 The default `Dockerfile` action is to:

   - Copy all files from a registry to the `/home/eduk8s` directory.
 You must build the custom workshop images on the `registry.tanzu.vmware.com/tanzu-application-platform/tap-packages@sha256:36b8462ffdf064372e6124bf093e075b140ff2978b536477f28025253cb647cd` workshop image.
-You can do this directly or you can also create an intermediate base image to install extra packages required by a number of different workshops.
+You can do this directly, or you can create an intermediate base image to install extra packages required by a number of different workshops.
 The `--chown=1001:0` option ensures that files are owned by the appropriate user and group.
-  - The `workshop` subdirectory is moved to `/opt/workshop` so that it is not visible to the user.
+  - The `workshop` subdirectory is moved to `/opt/workshop` so it is not visible to the user.
 This subdirectory is in an area searchable for workshop content, in addition to `/home/eduk8s/workshop`.

 To customize your `Dockerfile`: